 4. The Freelancer

 The addition of remote workers to the market has changed how offices work.
 A huge part of this is the freedom it provides, from schedules, time constraints, and geographical restrictions.
 Remote working has also driven up the number of freelancers.

 5. The Newbie

 If you think remote working is a big deal now just wait a few years.
 Research shows that 42% of employees plan to transition into remote working within five years.
-Which brings us to the final type of worker, 'The Newbie.'
+This brings us to the final type of worker, ‘The Newbie.’

 When you’re hiring remote staff, you need to identify which type they fall into to manage your remote team successfully.